-UB-12.
-For International students, the following entrance exams are required: SAT or ACT are required for certain programs and are strongly recommended for all others UB-13.
+- UB-12.
+For International students, the following entrance exams are required: SAT/ACT are test optional and these requirements are waived.
+Admission and scholarship decisions made by holistic review. - UB-13.
 Is TOEFL (Test of English as a Foreign Language) generally required of International student first-time, first-year applicants, or may it be submitted in place of the SAT or ACT requirement?
-TOEFL required UB-14.
-What is the minimum TOEFL score required of International student first-time, first-year applicants?550 (Paper-based TOEFL)79 (iBT) UB-15.
-What is the average TOEFL score of enrolled International first-time, first-year?79.5 (iBT)What is the average TOEFL score of accepted International first-time, first-year?87.0 (iBT) UB-16.
-Is conditional academic admission offered to applicants whose English skills will not permit them to pursue academic course work in their first term?
-Yes: This is reviewed on a case-by-case basis UB-17.
-What is the application fee for undergraduate International students? \$50.00 UB-18.
+TOEFL required - UB-14.
+What is the minimum TOEFL score required of International student first-time, first-year applicants?
+70 (iBT) 8.5 (Essential) 523 (PBT / ITP PLUS)

+UB-15.
+What is the average TOEFL score of enrolled International first-time, first-year?
+91.31 (iBT) What is the average TOEFL score of accepted International first-time, first-year?
+91.75 (iBT)

+- UB-16.
+Is conditional academic admission offered to applicants whose English skills will not permit them to pursue academic course work in their first term?Yes: This is reviewed on a case-by-case basis - UB-17.
+What is the application fee for undergraduate International students? \$50.00 - UB-18.
 What is the Fall application closing date for undergraduate International applicants?
-No Closing Date Rolling (2/1 recommended filing date) UB-19.
+February 1 is the recommended filing date; however, this date can be extended as needed - UB-19.
 Are undergraduate International students admitted during a term other than the fall?
-Yes, spring semesterIf yes, please indicate other application deadline: Rolling (9/1 recommended filing date) UB-20.
+Yes, spring semester If yes, please indicate other application deadline: December 1 is the recommended filing date for Spring; however, this date can be extended as needed. - UB-20.
 Please state the maximum number of credits that International undergraduate students may take during all sessions in a given academic year.
-19 unless override permission granted UB-21.
-Which of the following services are available to International students?YesInternational student advisorYesSpecial International student orientation programYes - 7-day prog. in Fall, 4-day prog. in SpringHousing during summer months for International studentsYesEnglish as a Second Language program on campus for International studentsYes UB-22.
+19 unless override permission granted - UB-21.
+Which of the following services are available to International students?

+International student advisor Yes

+Special International student orientation program Yes, part of the overall orientation for incoming freshman, with a

+day targeted just for international students

+Housing during summer months for International Yes

+students

+English as a Second Language program on campus for Yes

+International students

+Yes

+UB-22.
 Is a financial statement required of international applicants?

-Yes 1.)
-Original bank statement of \$48,420 or original bank letter of the student's sponsor.
+1.)
+Original bank statement or original bank letter of the student's sponsor.

 2.)
 Student financial support form with the sponsor's signature or affidavit of support.

-UB-23.
-Is an advance deposit (in addition to tuition/room deposits required of all students) required of international applicants?
-No - deposit requirements are the same for all students UB-24.
+- UB-23.
+Is an advance deposit (in addition to tuition/housing deposits required of all students) required of international applicants?
+No - deposit requirements are the same for all students - UB-24.
 Is a pre-application form required of international applicants?
-No UB-25.
+No - UB-25.
 Is there a separate application form required of international applicants?
-Yes UB-26.
+Yes - UB-26.
 What is the number of International countries represented at the university?
-Degree Seeking Students: Undergraduate Student Countries 63 Graduate Student Countries 78 Total Countries for Fall 2022 101 UB-27.
+Degree Seeking Students: Undergraduate Student Countries 85 - Graduate Student Countries76Total Countries for Fall 2023103 - UB-27.
 What are the seven most represented countries at the university?
 India, Singapore, Peoples Republic of China, Republic of Korea, Canada, Bangladesh, Taiwan